- Title: Merkle Tree

 - Serialize Metadata:

-- Use canonical JSON serialization with sorted keys and consistent formatting.
+- Use canonical JSON serialization (RFC 8785) with sorted keys to ensure reproducibility.

 - Compute Hash: